This full-fare advertising rule protects airline consumers — airlines hate it

 Airlines sued DOT over this rule.
 According to the airlines, the regulation violates the airlines’ free speech rights.
 Of course, this was dismissed by DOT as ludicrous.
 (USCA Case #11-1219 Document #1322650 Filed: 08/04/2011)

 Anyone who purchases gasoline at the pump can attest there is nothing novel about requiring sellers to reveal to consumers the full cost of the service offered.
 This is particularly apparent where an item is subject to special taxes and fees beyond the generally applicable sales tax.

-The Full-Fare Advertising Rule protects airline consumers from unfair and deceptive advertising.
+The Full-Fare Advertising Rule protects airline consumers from much unfair and deceptive advertising.

 Charlie Leocha is the President of Travelers United.
 He has been working in Washington, DC, for the past 11 years with Congress, the Department of Transportation and industry stakeholders on travel issues.
 He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.